ncatlab/nlab-content/pages/7/6/2/0/267/content.md

 A general notion which includes all of these categories is that of a [[generalized Reedy category]].
 If degeneracies are excluded, then we obtain the simpler notion of a (generalized) [[direct category]].

-A higher structure based on these geometric sheapes is a [[presheaf]] on one of these categories.
+A higher structure based on these geometric shapes is a [[presheaf]] on one of these categories.
 These are called

 * [[globular sets]]